 On February 25th, the Mississippi House passed a $1.5 billion individual income tax cut proposal.
 House Bill 1629, sponsored by Rep. Brad Mayo (R-Oxford), will occur over a 15-year period beginning in Fiscal Year 2017 and will take place only if there is three percent revenue growth in each fiscal year.
 Currently, Mississippians pay a three percent income tax on their first $5,000 of income, four percent on the next $5,000 of income, and five percent on income over $10,000.
 With the passage of HB1629, the three percent income tax would be eliminated by 2019, the four percent income tax by 2022, and the five percent income tax by 2030.
 The bill represents the largest tax cut in Mississippi history.

-The House’s passage of the income tax cut is on the heels of the Senate’s passage earlier in the week of the Taxpayer’s Pay Raise Act, a $400 million tax relief plan sponsored by Senate Finance Chairman Joey Fillingane (R-Sumrall).
+The House’s passage of the income tax cut is on the heels of the Senate’s passage on February 24th of the Taxpayer’s Pay Raise Act, a $400 million tax relief plan sponsored by Senate Finance Chairman Joey Fillingane (R-Sumrall).
 Senate Bill 2839 would eliminate the 3 percent tax bracket levied on individual income, reduces the overall tax burden on small business owners, and removes the investment penalty, or franchise tax, on businesses’ property and capital.
 The plan has been praised by Americans for Tax Reform and other prominent national groups.

 Gov. Phil Byant, who called on the legislature to pass tax cuts before the legislative session began, praised the House and Senate for passing the bills.
 “Conservatives in Mississippi are united to give hard-working taxpayers more of their own money back to them.
 I look forward to signing a tax cut when it clears the Legislature, because both proposals will attract job creators to our state and help hard-working Mississippians,” remarked Bryant.